duckbox72/CS50AI-projects/traffic/README.md

 ## Experimentation Process
 ### STEP 1
-Started with a plain *'vanilla'* model with no convolution steps, a single **hidden layer** with 128 units and ReLu activation, and a **dropout laye**r of 0.2 proportion as suggested by documentation.
+Started with a plain *'vanilla'* model with no convolutional steps, a single **hidden layer** with 128 units and ReLu activation, and a **dropout laye**r of 0.2 proportion as suggested by documentation.
 Results showed to be clearly inadequate.

 After a number of tries with different settings, results didn't appear to improve and still presented **high loss** and **low accuracy** in both training and testing sets, even when quadrupled units (512) or multi hidden layers were set.